solita/solita.github.com/_posts/2017-12-04-gis-coordinate-systems.md

 ![](/img/gis-coordinate-systems/WM-TM35FIN.png "http://informaatiomuotoilu.fi/2017/04/mercatorin-projektio-ei-sovi-maailmankarttoihin-gall-peters-on-lahes-yhta-surkea-vaihtoehto/")
 *The ETRS-TM35FIN center meridian is 27°E.*

-The ETRS-TM35FIN is also some sort of the compromise.
+The ETRS-TM35FIN is also some sort of a compromise.
 It covers relative wide area so it is not completely accurate in every part of Finland.
 For the fully accurate calculations there are other national systems covering only the small areas.
-Typically municipalities has they own systems and for example, Helsinki uses system named by ETRS-GK25.
+Typically municipalities has they own systems and for example, Helsinki has a system named by ETRS-GK25.
 The ETRS-GKn coordinate systems are narrow slides covering the whole Finland from west to east.

 ## Latitudes and Longitudes WGS84

-In many times, locations are presented as Lat and Lon numbers.
-The Lat and Lons are so called **geographical coordinates**.
+Usually locations are presented as Lat and Lon numbers, which are so called **geographical coordinates**.
 The geographical coordinates are used to present a location on the earth's surface as a numeric value.
 Typically they are degree angles from the equator and the world center meridians.
 Every place on the earth’s surface has a numeric coordinate.
 The one popular geographical coordinate system is **World Geodetic System 84 (WGS 84)** that is used for example by the GPS system.

 ![](/img/gis-coordinate-systems/GCS.gif "http://desktop.arcgis.com/en/arcmap/latest/map/projections/about-geographic-coordinate-systems.htm]")